aws-neuron/aws-neuron-sdk/FAQ.md

 **Q: My current Neural Network is based on FP32, how can I use it with Neuron?**

 Inferentia chips support FP16, BFloat16 mixed-precision data-types and INT8.
 It is common for Neural Networks to be trained in FP32, in which case the trained graph needs to be converted to one of these data types for execution on Inferentia.
 Neuron can compile and execute FP32 neural nets by automatically converting them to BFloat16.
 Given an input using FP32, the compiler output will ensure that the executed graph can accept input inference requests in FP32.
-Also see this [App Note](./docs/technotes/data-types.md).
+Also see this [Tech Note](./docs/technotes/data-types.md).

 **Q: What are some of the important compiler defaults I should be aware of?**